M-Waweru/mathnuscripts-garden/src/site/notes/Fleeting Notes/20 Business Ideas Challenge.md

 13. A workshop or company that works on developing the digital garden tools like Obsidian extensions that are high quality and high willingness to pay.
 14. A lifetime app that shows you the weeks you are going to live and how many weeks you have left and gives you quotes like Momento Mori, Stoic quotes and other great people quotes on life being too short and pursuing your goals, passions and dreams.
 15. A hiking management software that allows guides to create websites, manage payments from clients, plan trips and itinerary and communicate effectively with clients.
 16. A Tea shop that is centered around drinking a cup of tea as you discuss great ideas.
 Members only meeting place.
 Prioritises conversations and tea over being closed off with a clique.
+It can also be about modernising tea production, branding and value addition in Kenya.
 17. An automated cocktail and alcohol dispenser that makes the cost of cocktails low, the speed of production faster and the taste consistent and better.
 18. Disrupting restaurant and high-end ordering, payments and tipping using QR codes, notification links to make things smoother for clients at restaurants
 19. A WiFi router that allows anyone to connect to the internet as long as they have paid a subscription.
 Use WiFi anywhere, anytime.
 Partnering with ISPs,